 read the post

-It was chaos.
-And then—clarity.
 We did a maternity shoot on a perfect late summer day at Plum Island, with my wife, our three-year-old, and enough snacks to hopefully prevent a full toddler mutiny.
 Doing maternity photos with a toddler is basically an Olympic sport, especially when you’re both the dad and photographer.
-Three-year-olds are […]
+Three-year-olds are newly minted egos wrapped in […]

 read the post